urschrei/MultiMarkdown/README.md

-This is a fork of the MultiMarkdown package, designed to provide compatibility with the biblatex bibliography engine, the biber biblatex backend, and various biblatex-compatible citation styles, in particular, the Chicago Manual of Style "notes + bibliography" and MLA specifications.
+This is a fork of the MultiMarkdown package, designed to provide compatibility with the biblatex bibliography engine, the biber biblatex backend, and various biblatex-compatible citation styles, in particular, the Chicago Manual of Style “notes + bibliography” and MLA specifications.
 It is intended exclusively for use with XeLaTeX (though it could easily be adapted).
 Its main purpose is to facilitate the production of high-quality PDF output in concert with the powerful citation and bibliography tools offered by biblatex, using either TextMate or Scrivener (though any text editor will work).